jlmantov/type-graphql-api/Readme.md

 This _Reset Password_ endpoint is not just _any_ new endpoint, it has some extra restrictions:

 - it is unique to a specific user/email
-- it presents a password form to the user
+- it presents a password form to the user, we need to make sure only the right person is allowed access
-- it has a timeout - meaning that the form submit must include a JWT token
+- it has a session timeout - meaning that the form submit must include a JWT token

 Several tasks line up already.